Cog-Creators/Red-DiscordBot/docs/install_windows.rst

       link below. **The development version of the bot contains experimental changes.
 It is not intended for normal users.** We will not support anyone using the development version in any support channels.
 Using the develepment version may break third party cogs and not all core commands may work.
-Downgrading after an accidental install of dev is not always possible without data loss.
+Downgrading after an accidental install of dev may cause data loss, crashes or worse.

       .. code-block:: none